Metropolitan Community Church of New York

-The Metropolitan Community Church of New York (MCCNY) is an LGBT (lesbian, gay, bisexual, and transgender) Christian church in New York City, located at 446 36th Street between Ninth and Tenth Avenue in the Hell's Kitchen neighborhood on the West Side of Midtown Manhattan.
+The Metropolitan Community Church of New York (MCCNY) is an LGBTQ (lesbian, gay, bisexual, and transgender) Christian church in New York City, located at 446 36th Street between Ninth and Tenth Avenue in the Hell's Kitchen neighborhood on the West Side of Midtown Manhattan.

 Mission

 While catering mainly to the LGBT population, the church is open to persons of all sexual orientations.
 MCCNY is affiliated with the Metropolitan Community Church (MCC), a worldwide fellowship of churches catering to LGBT persons and affirming LGBT-supportive theology.

 The senior pastor is Pat Bumgardner, a minister and social justice activist.
 She lives in the West Village.
 Edgard Danielsen-Morales serves as the assistant pastor for congregational Life.

 A newsletter titled The Query is published by the church.

 History

 The church itself was first established in Los Angeles in 1968 by Reverend Troy Perry.
 Its location changed four years later to New York, inside the Lesbian and Gay Services Center (now the Lesbian, Gay, Bisexual & Transgender Community Center), the address where it remained from 1983 to 1994.
 The church moved once again in 1994 to its current location at West 36th Street.